-This pump is driven from a standard automotive power take-off with sliding gear engagement.
+This pump is driven from a standard automotive power take-off.
 This power take-off is shifted from the driver's seat.
-Motor clutch must be disengaged while shifting.
-Engage the PTO shift after pump is primed.
+Engage the PTO shift after pump is primed, and only at low RPMs.
+Follow the PTO manufacturer's instructions for proper engagement procedures.